MicrochipTech/PIC32MZW1_Projects/ap_auto_channel/readme.md

 # Wi-Fi AP Mode Auto Channel Selection

+> Please refer to [AP mode auto channel selection in PIC32MZW1/WFI32 device](https://microchipsupport.force.com/s/article/AP-mode-auto-channel-selection-in-PIC32MZW1-WFI32-device) for more details about the implementation of this project

 This example application acts as a Wi-Fi AP , selecting the channel with less traffic.

 ## Description